 This is our final reminder that payment on your account in the amount of $________ on your account was due on ________.
 If we do not receive payment in full by _____, we will submit your account for collection.

-Get a Free Legal Evaluation of Your Debt Collection Needs
+Get Legal Help with Your Debt Collection Needs

 If you need assistance writing a demand letter or have exhausted all options and now need to file a lawsuit, you'll need legal advice.
-A skilled small business attorney will be able to help you craft a letter or file a lawsuit in order to recover the debt.
-Get peace of mind today at no charge with a free legal evaluation of your debt collection issues.
+Contact a skilled collections lawyer to help you craft a debt collection letter or file a lawsuit in order to recover the debt.